 4. Labor and Workforce Development

-a.
-Employment Development Department, Labor Market Information Division. www.calmis.ca.gov
+Employment Development Department, Labor Market Information Division.
+Visit the web site at: http://labormarketinfo.edd.ca.gov

--Provides assistance to employees with analysis of employment trends, skills/qualifications, wages and salaries.
+Provides assistance to employees with analysis of employment trends, skill/qualifications, wages and salaries.

 The One Stop Centers can provide a variety of services such as applicant screening and job matching, job listings and announcements, customized recruitment, provide interview facilities and direct placement.